-It doesn’t matter if you are thinking about the professional image of your business or the legal and accounting aspects involved, you need to know when to swallow your pride and bring in a business to business expert on that subject matter.
+It doesn’t matter if you are thinking about the professional image of your business or the legal and accounting aspects involved, you need to know when to swallow your pride and outsource certain tasks to an expert on that subject matter.

 Using a professional web designer or graphic artist will lead to a better result than trying to design your own website.

-Hiring an accountant or bookkeeper will yield better results than you trying to learn a program and doing on your own.
+Hiring an accounting professional will yield better results than you trying to learn a program and doing on your own.

 Paying a lawyer to draw up contracts will result in more favorable documents that will help you sleep better at night.